inetum-orleans/docker-devbox/MIGRATION.md

 - Run `cd .` to reload the environment or run `source .bash_enter`.

 - If `.bash_enter` was defining aliases for commands like `php`, `composer`, `npm`, you should create equivalent scripts into `.bin` directory.
-You may play with generator-docker-devbox by generating dummy projects to see how `.bin` script can be written.
+You may play with [generator-docker-devbox](https://github.com/gfi-centre-ouest/generator-docker-devbox) by generating dummy projects to see how `.bin` script are written.

 Here's the `npm` command as an example, replace `{{instance.name}}` with the service name (i.e `node`).
 `_docker_workdir` function can help to map the current working directory into the container.